Nub-programmer/Nub-programmer/README.md

 ## About — short & human

 I build systems where software meets the real world: robotics that move and think, backend systems that scale, ML experiments that solve problems.
 I prefer production-minded prototypes over polish for the sake of polish.
 I’ve built and deployed multiple bots (discord.js / discord.py) — some verified — and ship projects on a Linux-first workflow.
+And i like to participate in competitions always open for learning opportunities!

 Repos contain the details: `https://github.com/nubprogrammer`